 Then quite by surprise, we met another learning curve head on.

 Elle joined us in the kitchen because I was making them lunch.
-As I sliced the eggplant into circles, the girls were trying to understand why a family we knew were being protective of their child having a sleep over at our house.
+As I sliced the eggplant into circles, the girls were trying to understand why a family we knew were being protective of their child having a sleep overs.
 This friend played at our house often enough we were intimate.
 Our friend wanted to stay the night and while her mother said yes, her father would not allow it.
 This went on for almost a year, of our friend asking and even begging, and not being allowed to stay over.
-Through our friendship the mother had shared some other details of their life with me, that the father would not allow his children to see him without clothes on, he would not bath with them when they were young, and when he showered, he always locked the bathroom door.
+Through our friendship the mother had shared some other details of their life with me.

 When the children found the situation, of their friend wanting to sleep over, with permission from the mother but not the father confusing, and they wanted to talk about it.
 “But why won’t he let her stay?”
 Maya queried.
 The best I could do was follow my own intuition, to provide them with an answer.
 My friend’s husbands reality is not my business, but I had to consider all that my life experience had taught me, and so I followed my gut to explain ONE reasons why a parent might seem very protective of their child.

 “Well girls, this is going to be a growing up conversation.
 You see, some things happen in the world to children, which people wish did not happen.
 One of those things is called sexual assault.”

 The girls both sat fixed and wide-eyed, blinking at me like a pair of owlet wanting to be wise.
 “I have explained what sex is, and you know, that for a simple example, the vagina and penis are two elements of your sexual organs.
 They are part of what determines the sex of your body when you are born.
 They are also organs you use for having sex.”